lpapailiou/neuralnetwork/README.md

     # must have a value between 0.0 and 1.0
     genetic_mutation_rate=0.5

-    # the descent of the mutation rate between iterations.
+    # the optimizer for the mutation rate between iterations.
     # available values: none|sgd
-    mutation_rate_descent=sgd
+    mutation_rate_optimizer=sgd

     # the mutation rate decay as momentum.
-    # if mutation_rate_descent is set to 'none', this value will have no effect.
+    # if mutation_rate_optimizer is set to 'none', this value will have no effect.
     # must have a value between 0.0 and 1.0.
     mutation_decay_momentum=0.01